oyarsa/graphmind/README.md

 uv run src/paper_hypergraph/s2orc/acl.py
 ```

 See `./tasks.sh` for common development tasks.
-In special, use `./tasks.sh check` to run
+In particular, use `./tasks.sh check` to
-the linter, formatter and type checker.
+run the linter, formatter and type checker.
 Run `./tasks.sh help` to see all tasks.

-The `./tasks.sh setup` task sets up the full envionment:
+The `./tasks.sh setup` task sets up the full environment:

 - [`uv`](https://docs.astral.sh/uv/): manages the project, Python environment and
   dependencies, including the development tools.